Everything I've learned about homeowner's insurance, natural disasters, and recovery aid in 2025

 What's this company do?

 The company's origin story goes something like this: a few years back, a friend of one of the cofounders lost their home in a Colorado wildfire, and this friend was CEO of a small company who also had twin toddlers.
 The friend was obviously overwhelmed, not just from everything they owned burning down, but they now had to spend 20-40 hours a week filling out paperwork, working with insurance adjusters doing site visits, negotiating with FEMA, then vetting and hiring contractors to help manage an entire home rebuilding project.
 Of course that's in addition to this person still running their company and tending to small kids.
-Bright Harbor's cofounder hired a personal assistant for their friend and it was a fantastic way to save time and stress for the family, and the idea for a company was born.
+Bright Harbor's cofounder hired a personal assistant for their friend and it saved time and stress for the family, and the idea for a company was born.

 Soon after I started working at Bright Harbor, I started jotting down things in Apple Notes any time I said to myself "whoa, is that REALLY how things work?!"
-So here is a big list of what was new-to-me things that might also be new to you if you're a casual homeowner who never had to think about risks from natural disasters before:
+So here is a big list of new-to-me things that might also be new to you if you're a casual homeowner who never had to think about risks from natural disasters before:

 Basic stuff